Smoothness in the $l_p$ Minkowski problem for $p<1$: Introduction

-The underlying idea behind the proof of this result is that on the one hand, the graph of $v$ near $S$ is close to be ruled, hence the total variation of the derivative is ``small", and on the other hand, the total variation of the derivative is ``large" because of the Monge-Ampere inequality.
+The underlying idea behind the proof of this result is the following: On the one hand, the graph of $v$ near $S$ is close to being ruled.
+Hence, the total variation of the derivative is ``small".
+On the other hand, the total variation of the derivative is ``large" because of the Monge-Amp\`ere inequality (\ref{MongeAmpereOmega}).

-The inequality $p\geq-n+1+2r$ in this result is optimal, at least when $r=1$.
-Indeed Example~\ref{example_vanishingonsegment} shows that for any $p>-n+3$ there exists a non-negative convex solution of \eqref{MongeAmpereOmega} in $\Omega$ which vanish on the intersection of $\Omega$ with a line.
+The inequality $p\geq-n+1+2r$ in this result is close to being optimal, at least when $r=1$.
+Indeed, Example~\ref{example_vanishingonsegment} shows that, for any $p>-n+3$, there exists a non-negative convex solution of \eqref{MongeAmpereOmega} in $\Omega$ which vanishes on the intersection of $\Omega$ with a line.
+For the version $p=1$ of Proposition~\ref{vanishingonsegment}, Caffarelli \cite{Caf93} proves that ${\rm dim}\,S<n/2$ and that this inequality is optimal.

 Proposition~\ref{vanishingonsegment} yields actually somewhat more than Claim~\eqref{th_regularity_e_} in Theorem~\ref{th_regularity-new}; namely, if $r\geq 2$ is an integer, $p<\min\{1,2r-n\}$ and $K\in{\mathcal K}_{0}^n$ is a solution of \eqref{Kdensityfunction} with $o\in\partial K$, then ${\rm dim}\,N(K,o)<r$.
 As a consequence, we have the following technical statements about $K$, where we also use Theorem~\ref{th_regularity-new}~\eqref{th_regularity_f_} for Claim~(ii).